Listed Debt & Hybrid Investments

 - Subordinated ranking.
 Hybrid securities are generally unsecured, meaning that repayment is not secured by a mortgage or security over any asset.
 If a company fails, hybrid investors have to line up behind these creditors and bondholders for their money.
 Hybrid investors do rank ahead of ordinary shareholders.

 - Market price volatility.
 Like company shares, the market price of listed hybrid securities may fall below the price the investor originally paid, especially if the company suspends or defers interest payments, or if its performance or prospects decline.
 Changes in the company’s share price and in other interest rates may also be reflected in the price of the hybrid listed security.
+This means you can incur capital losses.

 - Deferral of interest payments.
 Some offers allow the company to suspend interest payments for a number of years.
 While the interest owing may be cumulative, this could leave investors temporarily out of pocket.